For better website experience please use modern browsers like Chrome, FF or IE11+

 Leon Mba International Airport was named after the first President of the Republic of Gabon who governed from 1961 to 1967.
 Since its construction in the 1950s, Libreville airport has continued to improve and adapt its structure to welcome a multitude of airplanes.
 At the end of the 1960s, it adapted to very big carriers like the Boeing 747.
 Air navigation and landing equipment, instruments that are compliant with international specifications… everything is designed to access the airport in any local weather conditions.
 Thanks to its constant evolution, Libreville has become the main airport in Gabon, and the only one serving international destinations.
 In 2019, the number of passengers transiting through the airport reached 700,000!

-14 airlines present scheduled flights from Libreville airport: Air Burkina, Air Côte d’Ivoire, Air France, Afrijet, Asky, Ceiba Intercontinental, Ethiopian Airlines, Mauritania Airlines, Royal Air Maroc, Rwandair, Transair Congo, Camair-Co, Turkish Airlines, Tropical Air.
-From Libreville, 22 destinations are served, including 20 international destinations in Africa and Europe: Benin (Cotonou), Burkina Faso (Ouagadougou), Cameroon (Douala and Yaoundé), Congo (Brazzaville and Pointe-Noire), Democratic Republic of Congo (Kinshasa), Equatorial Guinea (Malabo), Ethiopia (Addis Ababa), France (Paris), Gabon (Port-Gentil and Franceville), Ivory Coast (Abidjan), Mali (Bamako), Mauritania (Nouakchott), Morocco (Casablanca), Nigeria (Lagos), Rwanda (Kigali), Sao Tome and Principe (Sao Tome), South Africa (Johannesburg), Togo (Lomé), Turkey (Istanbul).
+15 airlines present scheduled flights from Libreville airport: Air Burkina, Air Côte d’Ivoire, Air France, Air Sénégal, Afrijet, Asky, Camair-Co, Ethiopian Airlines, Mauritania Airlines, Royal Air Maroc, Rwandair, Sky Mali, Turkish Airlines.
+From Libreville, 21 destinations are served, including 20 international destinations in Africa and Europe: Angola (Luanda), Benin (Cotonou), Burkina Faso (Ouagadougou), Cameroon (Douala, Yaoundé), Congo (Brazzaville and Pointe-Noire), Democratic Republic of Congo (Kinshasa), Equatorial Guinea (Malabo), Ethiopia (Addis Ababa), France (Paris), Gabon (Port-Gentil and Franceville), Ivory Coast (Abidjan), Mali (Bamako), Mauritania (Nouakchott), Morocco (Casablanca), Rwanda (Kigali), Senegal (Dakar), Sao Tome and Principe (Sao Tome), South Africa (Johannesburg), Togo (Lomé), and Turkey (Istanbul).

 Two terminals to ensure a smooth traffic flow